Egypt arrests 7 for raising rainbow flag at indie rock gig

 Egypt regularly arrests gay men, with large police raids on parties or other locations such as bath houses occasionally creating media sensations.

-The most famous raid was in 2001, when 52 men were arrested at a dance party on a floating nightclub moored on the Nile called the Queen Boat.
+The most famous was in 2001, when 52 men were arrested at a dance party on a floating nightclub moored on the Nile called the Queen Boat.
 The men were put on trial in a highly publicized proceeding during which they were mocked in the media, which published photos of them as well as names and addresses.
 Almost half were sentenced to prison after a trial that was widely criticized by human rights groups and Western governments.